darklife/darkriscv/README.md

 little-endian bus (opposed to the network oriented big-endian bus found in the 680x0 family), but after some empirical tests it is easy to make work.

-In the future I will probably release a way to make the *DarkRISCV* work in big-endian and probably support both endians in a statically way.
+The funny information here is that, after lots of research regarding add support for big-endian in the *DarkRISCV*, I found no way to make the GCC generate the code and data correctly.

 Another drawback in the specification is the lacking of delayed branches.
 Although i understand that they are bad from the conceptual point of view,